adbt-lang/adbt/README.md

 🤔 What are tags exactly?

 Tags are a part of the tagging system; special comments that get inserted in the resulting filter file, for easier navigation, search, etc.
-Tags are enumerated - starting with `0` and can contain an optional description.
+Tags are auto-enumerated - starting with `0` and can contain an optional description.

 _🌟 Inspired by [AdVoid](https://github.com/igorskyflyer/ad-void)'s way of navigation._